 While the shellfish are cooking and cooling, start preparing the vegetables.

 Prep the vegetables; assemble the salad

-- Cut the sugar snap peas crosswise into 1-inch pieces.
+- Trim the ends from the snap or snow peas if needed; cut the pods crosswise into 1-inch pieces.

 - Cut the tomatoes in half.